 All my critter posts so far have focused on mammals, but we see so many interesting birds while sailing that I thought it was time for an avian critter post.
-Two years ago, on the Alaskan North Slope, we were lucky enough to see a snowy owl.
+We were lucky enough to see a snowy owl on the tundra of Alaska’s North Slope.
 We watched him for hours as he swept low over the tundra and perched on whalebones.
 Since it was summer in the Arctic, he was hunting in full daylight (even though it was close on midnight), and the low angle of the sun made for lovely light for photography.

 The Snowy Owl is one of the largest owls, with a body about 2 feet tall and a wingspan of 55 inches (4ft 7in, or 1.4 meters).
 They have unmistakable white plumage with light gray bars.
 The females and juveniles are much more heavily barred and spotted than the males.
 Although the population of snowy owls is decreasing, they are still listed as Least Concern.

 The snowy owl is circumpolar, nesting on the North American and Eurasian tundra.
 In winter, it lives in fields, marshes, beaches, and other open areas.
 In North America, its breeding (and permanent – they can also spend the winter there) range is in the high arctic – northwest Greenland, the Canadian Arctic Archipelago south to Hudson Bay, and the Alaskan North Slope.
 In winter, snowy owls come further south across Canada and Alaska, and in winters of scarce food, they even come into the northern parts of the Lower 48.